Alejandro Saez: WWE Cruiserweight Classic (2016)

 In June 2016, WWE announced Saez as one of the 32 participants in the WWE Cruiserweight Classic tournament.
 In the first round of the tournament, Saez was eliminated by Gran Metalik.
-Saez was the first and only Chilean wrestler to compete in WWE.
+Saez was the first Chilean wrestler to compete in WWE.
 Saez was the heaviest wrestler in the tournament, at 205 pounds, which is the weight limit of a cruiserweight.
 For Saez to make the tournament, he fasted and trained to shred 25 pounds, as before this he was 230 pounds.
 Alejandro stated that this took him 2 weeks to accomplish.

 In 2018, Saez announced that had been selected among the 45 selected from all Latin America to participate in the first Tryout of Latin Americans of the WWE, which were done from 2 to 4 December in Santiago.